Anmoljadgilwar/Rock-Paper-Scissors/README.md

 - Play against the computer in the classic Stone-Paper-Scissors game.
 - Simple and intuitive user interface.
 - Responsive design for seamless gameplay on different

 ## Installation

 To run this game locally, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine(example, vscode).
 2. Open the `index.html` file in your web browser.

 ## Usage